Why Get a Liner?

-Most people think of chimney liners only in terms of fire safety: Especially if you burn wood, you probably know that an unlined chimney, or a chimney with a damaged liner, is a fire hazard.
-Chimney fires burn hot enough that combustible framing around the chimney can catch fire right through a layer of brick.
-The liner is there as an essential layer of fire protection.
+If you burn wood with an unlined chimney or a damaged liner your creating a fire hazard.
+Chimney fires burn hot enough that framing around the chimney can catch fire right through a layer of brick.
+The liner is your homes essential layer of fire protection.

-Improved performance.
-A properly-sized flue creates the ideal draft for your appliance, whether it’s a furnace, a water heater, a fireplace or a stove.
+A properly-sized flue creates the ideal draft for your furnace, water heater, fireplace or stove.
 Over-sized flues (often the case when the flue is unlined) tend to provide too weak a draft for modern appliances.
-A chimney liner of the appropriate size for your appliance will help improve the draft, which in turn improves the operation of the appliance.
+A chimney liner will help improve the draft, which in turn improves the operation of the appliance.

 Ask any chimney sweep on the planet which is easier to clean: an unlined chimney, or one with a properly sized liner.
 The lined chimney is always easier to clean, because the improved draft means less condensation of smoke and gasses (less soot and creosote buildup) and the flue is an even, consistent size with an even surface that the brushes can clean effectively.